mourendxu/TD-OpenCV3TOP/README.md

-#### Windows-specific Instructions for Running
+#### Windows-specific Instructions for using the plugin
-You need to put the opencv world dll into the same directory as OpenCV3TOP.dll.
+You need to put the opencv world dll into the same directory as our binary release.

-Specific instructions below:
+Detailed instructions:

-1. Goto opencv.org, under Releases, download the Win Pack.
+1. Goto [opencv.org's Releases page](https://opencv.org/releases.html), and download the Win Pack.

 2. Run the resulting exe file.
 It will ask you to extract the lib to somewhere.
 Find a nice place for it, and extract